ElementsProject/peerswap/docs/setup_cln.md

 # Core Lightning Setup

-This guide walks through the steps necessary to run the PeerSwap plugin on Bitcoin mainnet and Liquid.
+This guide walks through the steps necessary to run the PeerSwap plugin for Bitcoin mainnet and Liquid swaps.
 This guide was written and tested under _Ubuntu-20.04_ but the same procedure also applies to different Linux distributions.

 ## Install dependencies